saverioscagnoli/traccia/README.md

 If you wish to change to a blocking logger, enable the `blocking` feature.

-NOTE: You must call the shutdown function in this mode, as the secondary thread needs to be notified to flush the buffer.
+NOTE: You must call the flush function in this mode, as the secondary thread needs to be notified to flush the buffer.

 ```rust
 use traccia::{init_with_config, Config, LogLevel};